 When they acquired the property, the 2012 vintage was in barrel but had not yet been bottled.
 2012 was the last vintage that the wines were bottled under the Araujo Estate label.

 After the purchase, they changed the name of the winery from Araujo Estate to the Eisele Vineyard (taking the namesake as their actual vineyard).
 But their changes reflect an even greater level of precision to the property with detailed and complete integration between both the vineyard and the cellar.
-Something as simple as harvesting slower or a more gentle approach to harvesting grapes – using scissors to cut the bunches of grapes rather then pruning knives.
+Something as simple as harvesting slower or a gentler approach to harvesting grapes – using scissors to cut the bunches of grapes rather than pruning knives.
 And decreasing the sulfur inputs throughout the year.
-Furthermore, honing in on harvesting even smaller sections within vineyard blocks – fermenting these separately from each other – and then blending fairly early on in the wine’s aging.
-And bringing expertise from France in regards to their barrel program and selection of coopers and toast levels.
+Furthermore, honing in on harvesting even smaller sections within vineyard blocks, fermenting these separately from each other and then blending fairly early on in the wine’s aging.
+And bringing expertise from France in regard to their barrel program and selection of coopers and toast levels.